chrxh/alien/README.md

 # 💎 Credits and dependencies

 ALIEN has been initiated, mainly developed and maintained by [Christian Heinemann](mailto:heinemann.christian@gmail.com).
-Contributions to the project have been made by
+Thanks to all the others who contributed to this repository:
 - [tlemo](https://github.com/tlemo)
 - [mpersano](https://github.com/mpersano)
 - [dguerizec](https://github.com/dguerizec)